FAQ

 When do I expect to be contacted regarding the application outcome?

-The assessment process of applications will take about six weeks, therefore expect to hear from us after 7th week after application submission.
+The assessment process of applications will take about four months.
+Therefore, expect to hear from us around April/May 2026.

 Why should I apply?